-Remember to maintain your exercise program at home and continue to use your walking aid when mobilising to protect your new joint until your doctor tells you otherwise.
+Remember to maintain your exercise program at home and continue to use your walking aid when mobilising to protect your new joint until your doctor or physiotherapist tells you otherwise.
 You must still wear your TED stockings once you are home for approximately 6 weeks.
-Walk and exercise daily and avoid driving, squatting, jumping, running and high impact sports.
-Overseas travel is discouraged due to the risk of DVT.
-Car journeys are permitted but with numerous breaks to allow you to stretch and exercise.
+Walk and exercise daily, avoid driving, jumping, running, and high impact sports.
+Overseas travel is not permitted (until cleared by your surgeon) due to the increased risk of DVT.
+Car journeys are allowed as long as you have numerous breaks along the way to stretch and exercise your legs.